 If you intend to make a presentation, please download the template file (click here) and submit it by Feb 15, 2026 to LOC (misasa-9@okayama-u.ac.jp).
 The title of the email should be “Abstract submission_Misasa9_Your name”.
 The file name of the attached Word file should include the name of the first author.
 If you have any questions or need additional information regarding the preparation of your abstract, feel free to contact LOC.

-The program and abstracts will be released in mid-February.
+The abstract proceedings will be released in mid-February.

 Poster Information